le0cadio/gleocadi0/README.md

 - 🔭 Game Dev / Backend Dev
 - 🌱 Studyng Kotlin and C#
 - 👾 trying to be a gamedev
-- 📫 u can find-me on email: guilhermeaika99@gmail.com
+- 📫 find-me on email: guilhermeaika99@gmail.com

 # My Unity learning profile